Columbia, SC Car Accident Law Firm

 If a person is involved in a wreck with a negligent driver, but their car sustained no damages, they are not injured, and they did not lose any time at work, they will not be able to recover damages—because they did not sustain any.

-Columbia Car Accident Lawyers at Chappell, Smith & Arden Fight Hard for Injured Victims
+Columbia Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Fight Hard for Injured Victims

-The Columbia car accident lawyers at Chappell, Smith & Arden provide skilled representation to victims of car accidents caused by negligence.
+The Columbia car accident lawyers at Chappell Smith & Arden, P.A. provide skilled representation to victims of car accidents caused by negligence.
 To learn more how we can help, call us today at 803-929-3600 or contact us online.
 While no legal settlement can change what happened, we can help you reclaim your life and move forward after your accident.

 With six office locations throughout South Carolina, our attorneys proudly represent injured victims and their families throughout the state, including Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.